TEU Shipping : Meaning, Capacity & Containers

 Capacity Planning:

-Shipping companies and ports can efficiently plan and manage their capacities based on TEU volumes, which helps in resource allocation and infrastructure development.
+Shipping lines and ports can plan and manage their respective capacities based on volumes in TEUs, which helps in resource allocation and infrastructural development.

 Global Trade Facilitation:

-TEUs are recognized internationally, facilitating smooth trade operations across borders and ensuring consistency in container handling procedures worldwide.
+TEUs are recognized all over the world, facilitating smooth trade operations across borders, and consistency in container handling procedures globally.

 Environmental Impact: